Zankoku-Okuno/octopus/README.md

 * 2014-03-31: With bugfixes, achieved Turing-complete.
 The next step is usable.
 * 2014-04-06: Multiple files, interpreter program, I/O primitives, exception handling.
-              Still on the way to stable.
+              Still on the way to tasty.

 The Story
 =========